tanweiyap/DocCompareWPF/README.md

 * .NET Framework 4.7.2 or later
 * 8 GB RAM

+### Compiling the Project

+The project was created using Microsoft Visual Studio 22.
+Windows 10 SDK is necessary.

 ### Contributions

 Contributions to DocCompareWPF are welcome!
 If you would like to contribute to the project, please fork the repository, make your changes, and submit a pull request detailing your proposed changes.